-Variables [E2000]/[E2001] and GENSYS2.0 front panel let you see the breaker feedback.
+Variables [E2000]/[E2001] and GENSYS 2.0 front panel let you see the breaker feedback.
 (1 when breaker is closed).

 When GENSYS 2.0 tries to open/close a breaker, a maximum is allowed before getting the corresponding feedback from the breaker.
-This delay is set to 5 seconds (factory) and can be changed by adjusting parameter [E1149] in menu "Configuration/Outputs/Breakers" in level 2.
+This delay is set to 5 seconds (factory) and can be changed by adjusting parameter [E1149] in menu "Configuration/Modification by variable n°".